Dyslexia curriculum and programs for schools

 95 Tier 3 Literacy Solution

-For students needing more intensive support, our 95 Tier 3 Literacy Solution delivers intensive, Orton-Gillingham-influenced instruction in 45-minute small-group sessions tailored to individual learning needs.
-95 RAP™ (Reading Achievement Program) is the teacher-led digital solution designed to identify and target skill gaps to help students who need extra support, including those with dyslexia.
+95 Tier 3 Literacy Solution delivers intensive, Orton-Gillingham-influenced instruction in 45-minute small-group sessions tailored to individual learning needs.
+Central to this solution is 95 RAP™ (Reading Achievement Program), a teacher-directed digital solution designed to identify and target skill gaps to help students who need extra support, including those with dyslexia.

 Amber Bottoms